Who (might have) met whom - whole list

 • 1882 - 1971: Igor Stravinsky icon

-Igor Fyodorovich Stravinsky (17/6/1882 - 6/4/1971) was a Russian composer and conductor with French and American citizenship, known for composing Symphony in C and Orpheus (Ballet).
+Igor Fyodorovich Stravinsky (17/6/1882 - 6/4/1971) was a Russian composer and conductor with French and American citizenship, known for composing The Rite of Spring and Orpheus (Ballet).

 • 1882 - 1935: Emmy Noether icon